 Ensure Compliance with Ethical Guidelines: Maintain adherence to ethical standards and guidelines, including obtaining necessary approvals and consents for data use.

-While this DMP outlines the procedures for data access by external parties, detailed data sharing outside the consortium is further supported by associated Data Transfer Agreements, ensuring that all data management activities align with the HE²AT Center's objectives and ethical commitments.
+While this DMP outlines the procedures for data access by external parties, detailed data sharing outside the HE²AT Center Consortium is further supported by associated Data Transfer Agreements, ensuring that all data management activities align with the HE²AT Center's objectives and ethical commitments.

 3. Background